What Time Of Year Is Best For Gorilla Trekking?

 The cloud cover moves in over Bwindi Impenetrable Forest, Uganda

-When to go gorilla trekking
+The best times to go gorilla trekking in Uganda & Rwanda

 Climate, seasons and best months to visit

-The overall best weather is during the two dry seasons, which run from June-September, and December-February.
+In my experience, the overall best weather is during the two dry seasons, which run from June-September, and December-February.
 You can still expect some rain during these periods, but conditions are generally more comfortable and the trails less muddy.

 The rainy seasons, from March-May and September-November, can be very soggy.
 March-May brings the heaviest rains, and the going can be tough – especially in Uganda’s Bwindi Impenetrable Forest, which is generally steeper, muddier and more dense than in Rwanda.

-That said, gorilla tourism remains open year-round.
-It will be much quieter during the rainy/off season and you might find some good deals.
-A pro tip is to time your visit for the “shoulder” period either side of the rainy season, when prices are lower, crowds are lighter and the rains might be easing off.
+My biggest tip is to time your visit for the “shoulder” period either side of the rainy season, when prices are lower, crowds are lighter and the rains might be easing off.

 Permit availability